Skip to content

 aggregate(units=None, reference_activity=None, reference_capacity=None, drop_singular_fields=True, period_mode=PeriodMode.INTER_AND_EXTRAPOLATION, agg=None, masks=None, masks_database=True, expand_not_specified=True, with_parent=False, append_references=False, **field_vals_select)

-Aggregates data based on specified parameters, applies masks, and cleans up the resulting DataFrame.
+Perform aggregation based on specified parameters, apply masks, and clean up the resulting DataFrame.

 Parameters: